tiptoppress/category-posts-widget/readme.txt

 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.
 * Option to link to the category page below posts list.
-* Option to disable widget CSS or only the font styles.
+* Option to disable the widget CSS or more granular control of default styling with not apply the font styles.
 * Multiple widgets.
 * Multi sites support.
 * Support localization with translate.wordpress.org
-* Use WP user profile for settings ('auto close' and if the shortcode button appears in the editor toolbar)
+* Use WP user profile for settings ('auto close' and if the shortcode button appears in the editor toolbar).

 = Documentation =
 * Full documentation on [tiptoppress.com](http://tiptoppress.com/category-posts-widget/documentation-4-7/?utm_source=wordpress_org&utm_campaign=documentation_4_7_cpw&utm_medium=web)